Copyright © 2010-2020 Linux Foundation

 The remainder of this section presents the

-devtool add
+devtool add,

-devtool upgrade
+devtool upgrade workflows.

-to Add an Application¶
+devtool add to Add an Application¶

-The devtool add
+The devtool add command generates

 a new recipe based on existing source code.